-During the reporting year, SLCC re-launched its academic program review process based on a comprehensive redesign of this process completed in Year 4.
+In Year 5, SLCC re-launched its academic program review process based on a comprehensive redesign of this process.
+Program reviews continued into the reporting year.
 On a regularly scheduled basis (every three years) academic programs complete a comprehensive assessment of program curriculum, student performance, and personnel characteristics to ensure the viability, effectiveness, and relevance of each degree program.
 Included in these reviews is the analysis of historical trend data focusing on program enrollment, retention, and completion measures.
 These data are generated annually for all academic programs in the college, allowing administrators, deans, department chairs and program coordinators to periodically assess program performance trends.